 - Undermining the ideals of the Seventh-day Adventist Church

 If one or more of these behavior guidelines have been broken, the principal and teacher will meet with the parents and student to create a written strategy for addressing the problem.
 If this strategy repeatedly fails to correct the misbehavior, it will be considered a grave

 misbehavior and the guidelines in the following paragraph will apply.

-e.g. deliberately inflicting bodily harm on another student, willful disobedience, pattern of repeated insubordination or disrespect to another student, teacher, parent or staff member, bringing a weapon or explosive to school, etc… will result in the parent being called to immediately come and remove their child from the school.
-In such an instance, the child would automatically be dismissed from school and would not be allowed to return until after a special conference can be arranged and held with the parents, student, principal, teacher and school board
+e.g. deliberately inflicting bodily harm on another student, willful disobedience, pattern of repeated insubordination or disrespect to another student, teacher parent or staff member, bringing a weapon or explosives to school, etc.… will result in the parent being called to immediately come and remove their child from the school.
+In such an instance, the child would automatically be dismissed from school and would not be allowed to return until after a special conference can be arranged and held with the parents, student, principal, teacher and school board.

 INTERNET ACCEPTABLE USE POLICY